FuelLabs/fuels-ts/apps/docs/src/guide/contracts/interacting-with-contracts.md

 The `simulate` method should be used to dry-run a contract call, ensuring that the wallet used has sufficient funds to cover the transaction fees, without consuming any resources.

-This dry-run uses the `utxoValidation` parameter set to `true`, enforcing the use of real UTXOs.

 A funded wallet it's required:

 <<< @/../../docs-snippets/src/guide/contracts/interacting-with-contracts.test.ts#interacting-with-contracts-3{ts:line-numbers}